Breast Implants Vs Fat Transfer: Which Do I Get?

 Breast Lifts

-Breasts lifts are a separate procedure to fat transfer or implants.
-The main difference when comparing breast augmentation vs breast lift is the intent of the surgery.
+Breast lifts are a separate procedure from fat transfer or implants.
+The main difference when comparing breast augmentation vs. breast lift is the intent of the surgery.

 While the intent of a fat transfer and breast implant surgery is to increase the overall size of the breast, a breast lift’s main goal is to repair the signs of breasts that have lost their fullness and have begun to sag.
-Sagging breasts that have lost fulness can appear to be flatter or look “deflated” look.
-This can happen during natural aging, or post-pregnancy and breastfeeding.
+Sagging breasts that have lost fullness can appear to be flatter or look “deflated.”
+This can happen during natural aging or after pregnancy and breastfeeding.

 After a breast lift is performed, the firmness, perkiness, and fullness are restored to the breast, but the cup size of the breasts is generally left unaltered, and the breasts are merely returned to their former state.